-Packing Heat: The Ultimate Guide To STP Packers
+Packing Heat: The Ultimate Guide To FTM Packers

 Packing is a rite of passage for many FtM individuals because it affirms their identities and quashes feelings of gender dysphoria.
 However, the process of finding a comfortable and well-fitting packer can be intimidating to the uninitiated trans man.